Here, I present a summary of my studies and principles, which have collectively contributed to developing my artistic signature.

-in the Veda.
-But, the carriage will serve only while one is on the highroad.
+But, the carriage will serve only while one is on the high road.

-“In visual perception a color is almost never seen as it really is – as it physically is.
+“In visual perception, a color is rarely seen as it really is – as it physically is.

 This fact makes color the most relative medium in art.”

-Itten’s teaching principles revolutionized art education and remains central to art education today.
+Itten’s teaching principles revolutionized art education and remain central to art education today.